noaa-onms/cinms/modals/_captions.md

 ## Figure Ux.Ocean.Seascape.ERD.map.

-Map of the most recent seascapes around the sanctuary.
+Map of the most recent seascapes around the Sanctuary.
 Seascapes are dynamic categories of ocean water based on temperature and ocean color.

 ### Details